 So earlier this year, I decided to put an end to this problem.
 I created this website, BUDGET COMMUTE, to show backpackers the cheapest way to travel in and around Metro Manila.

 In this website, I hope to promote Metro Manila in a positive way to arriving tourists.
-Aside from showing cheap transportation options from the airport to your hostel and vice versa, I’ve also included instructions on how to go to a bus station or a tourist destination from your hostel.
+For now, I’ll be focusing on providing you the cheapest transportation options from the airport to your hostel and vice versa.
+I will also develop this site as necessary.

 If you have any questions, please email me at email@example.com